Laithwaites save 30%

 To name just one other of several who deserve mention, Quinta do Noval who's "National" occasional Vintage is one of the world's great wines, has to be fair, balanced, and I hope Wine52 will explore other wine producing Houses in the Douro in due course.

-Then we come to Madeira a fabulous wine, sadly now little seen in the UK.
+Then we come to Madeira a fabulous wine, sadly now little seen.
 There used to be a wonderful market of old Vintage and Solera Madeira when I was younger.
 I went to Canada for Christmas in 1974, as I wished to ask my prospective Father-in Law for my Canadian wife's hand in marriage.

 I decided to take a small Stilton Cheese, a Fortnum and Mason Christmas Pudding and a bottle of old Vintage Madeira.
 I was working for a company at the time who shipped Madeira from two of the best producers, Blandy, and Cossart Gordon.
 Madeira was not that fashionable even back in the 1970's, and much of the cheaper stuff was used in cooking for Madeira sauce!